vladyslavt97/the_ultimate_chess/README.md

-first: follow the steps from next auth docs for seting up auth and session
+first: follow the steps from next auth docs for seting up auth and session+

 1. Create auth: username and pw
 2. save data in db